AndrewSav/Memento/README.md

 ## Building

-You can build in VS2019.
+You can build in VS2022.
 You can use `build.ps1` to build the Release with .Net core SDK.
 Look at `global.json` to find out which SDK version you need installed.

 ## Change Log

-* 1.2.0 (unreleased)
+* 1.2.0

+  * Upgraded to .net SDK 6.0.100
   * Added an confirmation dialog when deleting a backup
+  * Added help links to advanced filtering window

 * 1.1.0